gnoverse/awesome-gno/README.md

 ![Awesome Gno](./banner.png)

+> Do you gno?

+This repository is a hub for apps, frameworks, libraries, and resources related to Gno &amp; gno.land.
+It serves two main purposes:

-- It’s a place for newcomers to explore what&#39;s happening on gno.land, get inspiration, and learn how to become contributors.
+- It&#39;s a place for newcomers to explore what&#39;s happening on gno.land, get inspiration, and learn how to become contributors.

-- It’s a space for everyone to publicly share their gno.land projects.
+- It&#39;s a space for everyone to publicly share their gno.land projects.

-We update this repo periodically.
+> We update this repo periodically.
 We welcome any PRs that will add new content, update outdated content, or propose other ideas.

 ## Contents